It’s time to take a stand for this trusted public service you rely on.

 -

-Recently, President Trump issued Executive Order called “Ending Taxpayer Subsidization of Biased Media,” which prohibits any public media station that receive CPB or other federal funds from using those dollars for NPR and PBS.
-While the Executive Order does not immediately terminate CPB funding, or the funding public media stations receive through the CPB, it could present a significant challenge to the public media system.
-The CPB has issued a statement asserting it is not a federal government agency subject to the President’s authority.
+President Trump issued an Executive Order called “Ending Taxpayer Subsidization of Biased Media” on May 1, which prohibits any public media station that receives CPB or other federal funds from using those dollars for NPR and PBS.
+The CPB has issued a statement asserting it is not a federal government agency subject to the President's authority.
+NPR and three public media stations in Colorado have filed a lawsuit against the Administration claiming this order violates the Constitution and First Amendment rights.
+PBS also filed a lawsuit.

-Also, President Trump attempted to fire three members of the CPB Board.
+In April, President Trump attempted to fire three members of the CPB Board.
 The CPB immediately filed a lawsuit against the Administration noting that CPB is an independent organization, not a government entity, and its board members are not government officers.
-A judge issued an order preventing the firing of these Board members, with another hearing scheduled for May 14.
+Although the judge in this case did not grant an emergency injunction, the court recognized the independence of the CPB as it was established to be a private non-profit corporation independent from governmental control or influence.
+The three Board members were retained.

-Finally, President Trump released his FY26 Budget Proposal, which proposes the elimination of funding for the Corporation for Public Broadcasting.
-It is also important to note that while this budget proposal provides a guide to Congress regarding the President’s priorities, it is not binding.
+President Trump released his FY26 Budget Proposal on May 2, which proposed the elimination of funding for the Corporation for Public Broadcasting.
+It is important to note that while this budget proposal provides a guide to Congress regarding the President's priorities, it is not binding.
 It is up to Congress to determine funding levels for the CPB.

 How to Help